Dhanasingh Prabhu v. Chandrasekar: Partnership Firm Need Not be an Accused in S. 138 NI Act Complaint

 • The partnership firm cannot be arraigned as an accused or being issued notice under Section 138 of the Act.

-• (iii) Thirdly, a partnership firm cannot on its own create or enter into any contract and that either those partner(s) authorized by all the partners or all the partners of the firm, must execute the contract.
+• A partnership firm cannot enter into any contract and that either those partner(s) authorized by all the partners or all the partners of the firm, must execute the contract.

-• (iv) Fourthly, though Order XXX Rules 1 and 2 of the Code of Civil Procedure, 1908 allow for suing of partners in the name of the firm, it is only a convenient method for referring to the persons who constitute the firm at the time of the accruing of the cause of action and that a decree in favour of or against a firm, in the name of the firm, has the same effect as a decree in favour of or against all the partners.
+• Though Order XXX Rules 1 and 2 of the Code of Civil Procedure, 1908 allow for suing of partners in the name of the firm, it is only a convenient method for referring to the persons who constitute the firm and that a decree in favour of or against a firm, in the name of the firm, has the same effect as a decree in favour of or against all the partners.

 Submissions of the respondents (Sr. Advocate S. Nagamuthu)

-• Section 141(1) of the Act does not define the expression ‘company’, but Explanation (a) states that a “company” means any body corporate and includes a firm or other association of individuals.
+• Explanation (a) of Section 141(1) of the Act states that a “company” means any body corporate and includes a firm or other association of individuals.

-• The expression ‘person’ in Section 141 of the Act includes a company as well as a natural person.
-Extending the above argument, he submitted that the expression ‘person’ would also include a partnership firm, as Section 141 of the Act deems a partnership firm to be a company.
+• The expression ‘person’ in Section 141 of the Act includes a partnership firm, as Section 141 of the Act deems a partnership firm to be a company.

 • Thus, a firm is deemed to be a company and if a firm commits an offence under Section 138 of the Act, and firm should also be added as an accused and found guilty.